diyhue/ReadTheDocs/source/getting_started.rst

 It is best to have at least one compatible light ready in order to setup and test the system with.

+This line is a test to check the build!!

 Host Install
 ------------